-Figure 1 shows the learners' overall response to the system.
-When asked about the usability of the system, over half of the learners (58 %) responded positively.
-In contrast, only 21 % of the sample responded negatively.
+Figure 2 shows the learners' overall response to the usability of the system based on learners' rating to each factor.
+When asked about the usability of the system, over half of the learners (58%) responded positively.
+In contrast, only 21% of the sample responded negatively.
 This result shows the strength of the system, given the extent of overall user satisfaction.
-For additional clarification, Fig. 2 shows the learners' ratings for each usability factor.
+For additional clarification, Figure 3 shows the learners' ratings for each usability factor.
 It appears that most of the students tended to agree with each statement regarding the usability factors.
 Interestingly, most learners provided positive ratings for the first four factors (i.e., content, learning and support, visual design, and navigation), thus indicating the strong usability of the system in terms of these attributes.
 The overall rating of the system will be discussed further in the following sections.

-Fig. 1.
+Figure 2.
 Overall response